 To store the cookie dough, wrap in cling film and keep in the fridge for up to a week.

 Hi there, thank you for stopping by to read my blog.
 Cookies are always a welcome treat, whether eaten here at home, or shared amongst fiends.
 Today, both our Post Lady and shopping delivery man both took parcels of the cookies away with them.
 I hope it inspires you to try this recipe for Walnut Chocolate Chunk Cookies, have fun and share your feasting with others.

-Anyhow enough of my opinions on food.
-What really counts and makes it worthwhile baking something is taste.
-These cookies taste Delish!
+Anyway enough of my opinions on food.
+Because what really counts and makes it worthwhile baking is taste and texture.
+And yes these cookies hit the spot on both counts!
 The recipe came about as I had run out of normal plain white flour, so I had to improvise.
-Fortunately they turned out beautifully.
-Both recipes are equally as tasty.
+Fortunately for me it worked, with both variations of the recipe being equally tasty.